PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ```
 </div>

-When you're in a Prefect Cloud workspace, you can copy the API URL directly from the page URL.
+When you're in a Prefect Cloud workspace, you can copy the `PREFECT_API_URL` value directly from the page URL.

 In this example, we configured `PREFECT_API_URL` and `PREFECT_API_KEY` in the default profile.
 You can use `prefect profile` CLI commands to create settings profiles for different configurations.
 For example, you could have a "cloud" profile configured to use the Prefect Cloud API URL and API key, and another "local" profile for local development using a local Prefect API server started with `prefect orion start`.
 See [Settings](/concepts/settings/) for details.